LIMITED TIME OFFER FALL SPECIALsale

 It’s important to note that PDE5 inhibitors require a prescription

-Lifestyle Changes
+Lifestyle changes

 Lifestyle changes can help address health conditions linked to E.D. and decrease symptoms of erectile dysfunction to improve wellbeing.
 Effective changes to your lifestyle can include:

-• Eating a healthier diet.
-Foods that are high in sodium, sugar, and fat can lead to high blood pressure, diabetes, high cholesterol, and obesity — known risk factors for ED.
+• Eating a healthier diet: Foods that are high in sodium, sugar, and fat can lead to high blood pressure, diabetes, high cholesterol, and obesity — known risk factors for ED.
 Replace these foods with vegetables and other healthy options

-• Getting more exercise.
-Improve your cardiovascular and circulatory health just by exercising for 160 minutes a week.
+• Getting more exercise: Improve your cardiovascular and circulatory health just by exercising for 160 minutes a week.
 This can improve blood flow and promote stronger erections.

-• Quitting smoking and drinking less alcohol.
-Smoking constricts your blood vessels and is the leading cause.) of erectile dysfunction in men under 40.
-Drinking to excess can also have a negative impact on your central nervous system, disrupting the chemical messages needed to achieve an erection.
+• Quitting smoking and drinking less alcohol: Smoking constricts your blood vessels and is the leading cause of erectile dysfunction in men under 40.
+Drinking to excess can also have a negative impact on your central nervous system, disrupting the chemical messages needed to achieve an erection

-Rex MD’s doctors frequently report that as patients improve their general health with an exercise routine and better diet, they report improved erections.
+Health experts frequently report that as patients improve their general health with an exercise routine and better diet, they report improved erections.
 This is particularly common among men who treat chronic conditions like diabetes, obesity, and cardiovascular diseases.

 Stronger erections are a great side effect of getting healthier!